Marianne Cope: Ecumenical veneration

 Cope is honored jointly with Saint Damien of Moloka'i on the liturgical calendar of the Episcopal Church (USA).
 Their shared feast day is celebrated on April 15.

 In arts and media

 Paul Cox directed the film Molokai: The Story of Father Damien (1999).
-Cope was portrayed by South African actress Alice Krige.
+Marianne Cope was portrayed by South African actress Alice Krige.
 Father Damien was portrayed by David Wenham.